 The X-ray Microscope at ASTRID

 The X-ray microscope was built in the early 1990s, one of the first beam lines to be added to ASTRID.
 For many years the microscope was used with great success in many research projects, for example looking at human spermatozoa at different stages in the maturing process at the micron scale.
-While the X-ray microscope is still at ASTRID, it is not currently in use and there are no plans to move the beam line to the new ring, ASTRID2.
+While the X-ray microscope is still at ISA, it is not currently in use and there are no plans to move the beam line to the new ring, ASTRID2.

 Microscopy in the soft X-ray region is done in a similar way as microscopy with visible light or electrons.
 In contrast to these techniques the properties of the interaction of X-rays with matter and the wavelength of the X-rays allow a resolution below 25 nm for the observation of objects with a thickness of up to 10 micrometer.
 In particular, objects in an aqueous medium can be investigated.
 X-rays produced in a bending magnet of the ASTRID synchrotron are focused by a condenser lens into the object region.
 An objective lens forms a magnified image of the object onto a CCD detector.